mariscript/platemate/journals/natalie.md

 - used Font Awesome for additional icons
 - created home button to navigate main page
 - added icons to the food preferences in the user page
+- centered modal title for questionnaire and added background color for the form titles
+- fixed questionnaire modal to click on main page and in the dropdown menu

 # Week 4